SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 	iisexpress.exe Information: 0 : Message='ExpirationDateTime: 2016-10-27T16:17:57.0000000Z'
 	```

-In this tutorial, we are simply writing the information to the trace log.
+This project just writes the information to the trace log.
 However, in your receiver, you will send this information into a table or a queue that can process the received data to get information from SharePoint.

-With this data, you can construct the URL and use the GetChanges API to get the latest changes.
+With this data, you can construct the URL and use the [GetChanges](https://msdn.microsoft.com/EN-US/library/office/dn531433.aspx#bk_ListGetChanges) API to get the latest changes.

 ## Next steps
-In this tutorial, we used Postman client and a simple Web API to subscribe and receive webhook notification from SharePoint.
+In this article, you used Postman client and a simple web API to subscribe and receive webhook notifications from SharePoint.

-Next, you can browse an [end to end sample walkthrough which uses Azure Storage Queues](https://aka.ms/sp-webhooks-sample-reference "Reference implementation") to process the information, get changes from SharePoint and push those back into a SharePoint list.
+Next, take a look at [SharePoint webhooks sample reference implementation](./webhooks-reference-implementation), which shows an end-to-end sample that uses Azure Storage Queues to process the information, get changes from SharePoint, and push those changes back into a SharePoint list.